ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/marketing-how-setup-opportunity-sales-cycles-stages.md

 After you add the opportunities stage cycle, you can start to add sales opportunities, and then assign the stage cycle to opportunities by setting the **Sales Cycle Code** field.
 For more information, see [Create Sales Opportunities](marketing-how-create-opportunities.md).

 ## To set up activities with tasks
-You can combine multiple task, for example tasks that each represent a step, in activities.
-Activity tasks are related to each other by a date formula.
+Můžete kombinovat více činností, například úkoly, z nichž každý představuje krok, v aktivitách. Úkoly aktivity jsou vzájemně propojeny pomocí vzorcem data.
 You can assign activities to opportunities, salespeople, or contacts.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Activities**, and then choose the related link.
 2. Choose the **New** action, and fill in the fields as necessary.